-Acrolinx sunsets development and technical support on older products so we can focus our resources and ensure our current products and services are optimal.
+Acrolinx sunsets development and technical support on older products.
+This allows us to focus our resources and ensure that our current products and services are optimal.

 Acrolinx provides technical support for the latest versions and the versions immediately preceding them.
 Learn more about our support policy in the Knowledge Base.

 One exception to the sunset policy is when customers with a discontinued version upgrade to a current version.
 To assist these customers, support for the older version is available.

 When a version is sunsetted or retired, Acrolinx will inform you via the customer newsletter.

 Since we regularly update this sunset policy page, come back to visit it often to note any new information.

 Core Platform updates are distributed as Acrolinx Private Cloud, Standard Stack, or Classic.
 Here's a full list of Acrolinx Core Platform Releases.

 Standard Stack Support

 Acrolinx supports Standard Stack updates for 18 months after release date, excluding maintenance releases.